petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/creating-notification-templates.md

    ![Under Basic Info, enter a name and description.](./creating-notification-templates/images/03.png)

 1. In Settings, enter contact information for the email sender and recipients.
+Beginning with Liferay DXP 2024.Q3/Portal 7.4, you can choose an account, organization, or regular role as the recipient.

    To add multiple recipients, separate email addresses with a comma or space (e.g., `test@liferay.com,learn@liferay.com`, `[%TICKET_AUTHOR_EMAIL_ADDRESS%] [%CURRENT_USER_EMAIL_ADDRESS%]`).